Trash to Treasures for the Holidays

 Holiday Preparation Ideas

-- Buy and use decorations that can be used more than once.
+- Consider buying and using decorations that can be used more than once.

 - Make a gift bag by sewing together scraps of fabric, decorating an old pillowcase, or drawing a design on a paper bag.

-- Use washable plates, utensils, napkins and tablecloths for holiday parties.
+- Find your washable plates, utensils, napkins and tablecloths for holiday parties.

-- Don't waste food!
-Divide up holiday leftovers in reusable containers between guests so that the leftovers are eaten and not wasted.
-Compost leftover food scraps.
+- Divide up holiday leftovers and compost leftover food scraps.

 - Use a timer on your house and Christmas tree lights to turn off when no one is awake to enjoy them.

-- Purchase LED (light emitting diodes) Christmas lights.
-They come in all shapes, sizes, and colors and use very little energy.
+- If you want to save energy, LED (light emitting diodes) Christmas lights come in all shapes, sizes, and colors and use very little energy.

-- Buy a "live" holiday tree that can be planted in the yard in the spring.
+- Think about buying a "live" holiday tree that can be planted in the yard in the spring.

 - Place your "used" tree in the yard to provide cover for rabbits and birds during heavy snowfall, then cover it with strands of popcorn and cranberries, and place pine cone feeders on it to feed the birds.